 Booked telephone consultations

 Sometimes you may want to speak to your doctor, but not necessarily see them.
 You can book an appointment for your doctor to ring you during normal surgery hours if you wish.
-The doctor will have your records in front of them, and it saves you having to come in to the surgery.
+The doctor will have your records in front of them, and it saves you having to come into the surgery.
 It may mean that you don’t have to take time off work to visit the surgery.

 Nurse or healthcare assistant appointments

-Improved access service
+Enhanced access service

 Cancelling or changing an appointment